-Square of rainbows MA hovers and enters the manoeuvre with a rainbow, i.e. a not stationary flip that follows a semi-circular flight path of at least 10 metres diameter.
-On top of the rainbow the MA performs a half flip about the axis, that is vertical at this point (e.g. on a pulled rainbow the MA performs a flip about the longitudinal axis (like a half roll); on a rainbow flown sidewards it performs a half (pushed or pulled) flip).
+MA hovers and enters the manoeuvre with a rainbow, ie a not stationary flip that follows a semi-circular flight path of at least 10 metres diameter.
+On top of the rainbow the MA performs a half flip about the axis that is vertical at this point (e.g. on a pulled rainbow the MA performs a flip about the longitudinal axis (like a half roll); on a rainbow flown sidewards it performs a half (pushed or pulled) flip).
 MA then hovers and enters another rainbow, alternately about the longitudinal and the lateral axis, until it reaches the starting position after the fourth rainbow.
 The four hovering positions between the rainbows are situated on the edges of a square of at least 10 metres.

+1.29 Pirouetting tic-toc

-39. Pirouetting tic-toc (Metronome) 10 MA hovers or moves slowly and is brought to vertical position (Nose up).
-It maintains its position by rotating alternately about the lateral or the longitudinal axis for about 45° in each direction while it performs pirouettes of a constant rate.
-Both 45°-positions have to be reach ed at least three times (i.e. three tic-tocs) and also there has to be at least one complete pirouette on each tic-toc.
+MA hovers and then is rotated (Nose up) about 135°.
+It then starts rotating alternately about the lateral or the longitudinal axis for about 45° in each direction while it performs pirouettes of a constant rate.
+MA may start pirouetting before or after the 135° rotation.
+Both 45°-positions have to be reached at least three times (ie three tic-tocs) and also there has to be at least one complete pirouette on each tic-toc.